Hopf-Galois module structure of degree p extensions of p-adic fields

 The problem of characterizing the condition that $\mathcal{O}_L$ is $\mathfrak{A}_H$-free for a Hopf-Galois structure $H$ on an extension $L/K$ of $p$-adic fields is of long-standing interest, among other reasons because there is not uniformity in the behaviour of $\mathcal{O}_L$ as an $\mathfrak{A}_H$-module for different choices of extensions $L/K$.
 A class of extensions illustrating this phenomenon is that of cyclic degree $p$ extensions of $p$-adic fields.
-Such an extension $L/K$ admits a unique Hopf-Galois structure on $L/K$, and a complete characterization of the freeness of $\mathcal{O}_L$ over its associated order $\mathfrak{A}_{L/K}$.
+Such an extension $L/K$ admits a unique Hopf-Galois structure.
+When $L/K$ is unramified, then it is necessarily Galois, and $\mathcal{O}_L$ is free over the associated order $\mathfrak{A}_{L/K}$.
 Otherwise, $L/K$ is totally ramified.
 In that case, a complete characterization of the $\mathfrak{A}_{L/K}$-freeness of $\mathcal{O}_L$ is as follows.